Bartek-Be/eQ-3-radiator-thermostat/README.md

-  lock                                         - Locks thermostat (LOC) unlock                                       - Unlocks thermostat serial                                       - Prints serial of thermostat (see little badge where batteries are) status                                       - Syncs time, prints target temperature, mode and schedule, like (sync) (schedule) (serial) commands.
+  lock                                         - Locks thermostat (LOC) unlock                                       - Unlocks thermostat serial                                       - Prints serial of thermostat (see little badge where batteries are) status                                       - Syncs time, prints target temperature, mode and schedule (like sync+schedule commands).
                                                  (in debug mode also last command even of official app, set log_user to 1 in code!) json                                         - Same as status but in json format clear                                        - Clear buffer of last request (will be printed in debug mode, set log_user to 1 in code!)